-There is little consensus in the term "rising drug costs," making it difficult to determine if there is an actual policy problem, its size, or its scope.
+There is little consensus about the meaning of the term "rising drug costs," making it difficult to determine if there is an actual policy problem, its size, or its scope.
 The first step in identifying whether there is a problem is to differentiate between prices, costs, and spending, which are related but not identical.

 For example, "rising drug costs" might refer to a narrow definition focused on the sales prices (or "list price") set by drug developers and manufacturers.
 Alternatively, the problem might not be with all drugs, but instead the high prices of some drugs.
-Finally, the problem may be the increasing cost of prescription drugs borne by individuals at the pharmacy counter, which has resulted from an increase in high-deductible health plans.
+Finally, the problem may be the increasing cost of prescription drugs borne by individuals at the pharmacy counter, which has resulted from an increase in the prevalence of high-deductible health plans.